 A recent systematic review suggests that smokers’ who experience facial wrinkling interventions report more positive perceptions and increased intentions to quit smoking (Flett et al., 2013).
 Previous studies have tended to use theory of planned behaviour measures to assess intervention effectiveness, reporting promising findings (Flett et al., 2013; Grogan et al., 2011).
 A limitation of the research area includes a lack of qualitative work to understand the underlying reasons why an individual may find an appearance-focused intervention effective (Flett et al., 2013; Gough, Fry, Grogan & Conner, 2009).
 To date, only one qualitative study has been identified which involved investigating the experiences of young women smokers (Grogan et al., 2010).
-Grogan et al. (2010) found that women smokers were highly motivated to quit after viewing their personalised aged images; the key point being that the women were able to view the impacts of smoking on their own faces.
+Grogan et al. (2010) found that women smokers were highly motivated to quit after viewing their personalised aged images, the key point being that the women were able to view the impacts of smoking on their own faces.
 A further limitation is that the majority of studies using age-progression interventions focus on women (Flett et al., 2013).
 It is somewhat assumed that due to different cultural pressures, women may find appearance interventions more effective compared to men.
-However, recent research suggests men may find appearance motivational due to experiencing increasing pressure to abide with projected societal ideals (Grogan, 2009).
+However, recent research suggests men may find appearance motivational due to changing masculinity ideals which encompass various grooming practices (Gough, Hall & Seymour-Smith, in press; Grogan, 2009).
 To date, no qualitative research has been identified that has investigated how male smokers experience a facial-wrinkling age-progression intervention.
 It remains unclear how male smokers experience these types of interventions and whether appearance-related smoking campaigns should be targeting men as well as women.

-The present study expands on previous work by exploring how young men experience an appearance-related facial wrinkling intervention.
-After engaging with the intervention 21 participants took part in individual interviews and nine in focus groups to discuss the experience.
-The findings can inform developers of anti-smoking campaigns about the effectiveness of appearance-related interventions, in particular how young men may experience them.
+The present study expands on previous work by examining how young men experience an appearance-related facial wrinkling intervention. with a view to informing developers of anti-smoking campaigns about effectiveness.

 Method